\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Background

 To combine the small size of the Delaunay triangulation with the scale-dependence of the \v{C}ech complex, we define the \emph{Delaunay--\v{C}ech complex} of $X$ for radius $r$ as the intersection of the two:

 Observe that the Delaunay triangulation effectively curbs the explosive growth of simplex numbers, but does so only if the points are in general position.
-We will therefore assume that the points in $X$ are in general position, justifying the assumption with computational simulation techniques that enforce this assumption in general \cite{EdMu90}.
+We will therefore assume that the points in $X$ are in general position, justifying the assumption with computational simulation that enforce this assumption \cite{EdMu90}.